 The length of the barrel of the flute determines the tuning of the fundamental note of the flute.

-A longer barrel lowers the tone.
+A longer flute barrel lowers the tone.
 A shorter barrel raises the tone.
 As a matter of convenience we will say that the barrel length is measured from the splitting edge at the front of the true sound hole to the foot end of the flute.
 The standard metal concert flute has a telescoping slip joint on the barrel of the flute.
 This joint allows the musician to lengthen or shorten the overall length of the barrel.
 This changing barrel length allows the user to adjust the flute to compensate for differences in temperature.
 The Native American style flute (with certain rare exceptions) does not have this capability.
-It is solid wood from one end to the other with not telescoping joint.
+It is solid wood from one end to the other with no telescoping joint.

 Another factor effecting the tuning of the Native American style flute is that the tone of the flute is sensitive to the breath pressure going into the flute.
 When the flute maker tunes a flute at a particular breath pressure it will be in tune only when played at that pressure (and at 72 degrees).
 If the flute player uses a higher breath pressure the flute will play sharp (it will also be louder).
 If he uses less pressure as he blows into the flute the flute will play flat (and softer).
-How sharp or flat depends on the amount of deviation in pressure from that at which the flute was originally tuned.
+How sharp or flat depends on the amount of deviation in pressure from that at which the Love flute was originally tuned.

 Not if you are playing solo.
 Remember the flute is in tune with itself.
-That is, the notes are in a harmonic relationship with each other.
+That is, the notes are in a correct harmonic relationship with each other.
 So if the flute is sharp all the notes are sharp to the same degree.
 If flat all the notes are equally flat.
 So there is no dissonance.
 In any case, few amateur musicians are able to detect (much less be bothered by) minor deviations from 440 HZ.
-So, even if the flute is playing a little sharp or flat it won’t be noticed.
+So, even if the Love flute is playing a little sharp or flat it won’t be noticed.

-The tuning of the flute becomes important when it is played ensemble with other instruments.
+The tuning of the Native American flute becomes important when it is played ensemble with other instruments.
 If you are out of tune relative to your guitarist friend to the extent of 15 cents there will be a noticeable cacophony between the two instruments.
 A guitar can be tuned.
 So the guitarist can tune his instrument so that it is in tune with your flute.
 This solves the problem on one level.
 Now you are both either sharp or flat to the same degree.
 The two instruments are in harmony with each other.